Compassionate Parenting: Help Children Grow Self-Compassion

 Optional LIVE Practice and Q&A Sessions on Fridays, September 29, October 13 & 27, 2023 from 1-2 pm CT Convert to your time zone

-Online training with LIVE practice and Q&A sessions for parents, caregivers, and aspiring self-compassion for children teachers who would like to both deepen their own self-compassion practice and foster self-compassion in children.
+Online training for parents, caregivers, and aspiring self-compassion for children teachers who would like to both deepen their own self-compassion practice and foster self-compassion in children.
 Please note that this is an advanced training designed for graduates of the Mindful Self-Compassion program.

 Friday, September 15, 2023 from 1-1:45pm CT / 11-11:45am PT Convert to your time zone